Professor Ian Chubb was Chief Scientist for Australia from May 2011 to January 2016.

 Associate Professor Malcolm Hogg

-Leanne is Chief Executive Officer of the Consumers Health Forum of Australia and has wide experience as a senior executive in government and NGO health roles, including the CEO of the former Australian Medicare Local Alliance, ACT Medicare Local and Australian General Practice Networks.
+Leanne is Chief Executive Officer of the Consumers Health Forum of Australia and has wide experience as a director of not-for-profit companies and as a senior executive in government and NGO health roles, including the CEO of the former Australian Medicare Local Alliance, ACT Medicare Local and Australian General Practice Network.

 Dr Graeme Killer AO